Tracing the horizon of tetragonal-to-monoclinic distortion in pressurized trilayer nickelate La4Ni3O10

-In this paper, we seek to resolve the persistent ambiguities surrounding the symmetries reported in this material by constructing a unified crystallographic framework that connects the disparate phases.
-Our crystallographic analysis unveils a direct transition from tetragonal (4/$mmm$) to monoclinic (2/$m$), with the latter emerging as a 2-fold superstructure of the former.
+Crystal structure is the bedrock of every material, governing its electronic structure and all electronic properties, including superconductivity.
+Accurate determination of the crystalline symmetry is therefore not merely a formality but an essential prerequisite for any theoretical band-structure calculation aimed at uncovering the microscopic mechanisms of superconductivity and in this paper, we seek to resolve the persistent ambiguities surrounding the symmetries reported in this material by constructing a unified crystallographic framework that connects the two phases.
+Our crystallographic analysis based exclusively on flux-grown crystals, unveils a direct transition from tetragonal (4/$mmm$) to monoclinic (2/$m$), with the latter emerging as a 2-fold superstructure of the former.
 This is further reinforced by \textit{ab initio} density-functional theory (DFT) calculations which also unequivocally demonstrates the absence of any intermediate phase between the monoclinic and the tetragonal $I4/mmm$.
 The absence of an orthorhombic $Bmab$ phase evidenced by minute deviations of the monoclinic angle from $90^\circ$ and improved fit to the XRD data employing $P2_1$/$c$ symmetry suggests that superconductivity emerges within the tetragonal symmetry under pressure, consistent with previous reports \cite{Zhu2024a, zhang2025a, Li2025c}.
+In La$_4$Ni$_3$O$_{10}$, a characteristic feature of the tetragonal phase is the absence of tilting of the NiO$_6$ octahedra along \textbf{c}, unlike in the lower-symmetry phases.
+The linear Ni--O--Ni bond appears favorable for electron hopping and orbital overlap.
+Furthermore, tetragonal symmetry preserves the equivalence of the in-plane directions, thereby maintaining the symmetry of the $d_{x^2-y^2}$ electronic states believed to be important for superconductivity in the nickelates.
+Prior investigations employing ARPES have identified contributions from both the $d_{x^2-y^2}$ and $d_{3z^2-r^2}$ orbitals \cite{Li2017m}.

-We further track the evolution of the structural transition temperature $T_S$ under hydrostatic pressure, observing a reduction from 1030 K at ambient conditions to 20 K under hydrostatic pressures of 14 GPa.
-Lastly, while XRD under ambient pressure detects no incommensurate satellites associated with density-wave ordering down to 20 K, Raman scattering on the other hand reveals emergence of additional phonon modes $\approx$ 130 K. This is indicative of subtle lattice distortions induced by the DW ordering that ultimately renders the structure to be below 2/$m$ symmetry.
+We further track the evolution of the structural transition temperature $T_S$ under hydrostatic pressure, observing a reduction from 1030 K at ambient pressure to 20 K under hydrostatic pressures of 14 GPa.
+Finally, ambient-pressure XRD on flux-grown crystals reveals incommensurate satellite reflections associated with density-wave (DW) ordering below 130 K. This observation confirms the intrinsic nature of the modulation and demonstrates that it is not dependent on the crystal growth method, as previous reports were limited to floating-zone crystals \cite{Zhang2020a}.
+These results are consistent with Raman scattering, which shows additional phonon modes around 130 K, indicative of subtle lattice distortions associated with the DW ordering.